yongjiguan/yongjiguan.github.io/_pages/about.md

 Academic news
 ======
   * 2019.10.03
-      * I start my postdoctoral research in Prof. [Welton's group](https://www.imperial.ac.uk/people/t.welton) at molecular science research hub, department of chemistry, Imperial College London.
+      * I start my postdoctoral research in Prof. [Welton's group](https://www.imperial.ac.uk/people/t.welton) at molecular science research hub in department of chemistry, Imperial College London, UK.
   * 2019.05.18
-      * I complet my PhD dissertation defense in School of Information Science and Engineering, Lanzhou University, and then receive my PhD.
+      * I complet my PhD dissertation defense and then receive my PhD in School of Information Science and Engineering, Lanzhou University, China.
   * 2019.04.08
-      * I obtain the International Teacher Postdoctoral Scholarship Fund of Lanzhou University.
+      * I obtain the International Teacher Postdoctoral Scholarship Fund of Lanzhou University in School of Information Science and Engineering, Lanzhou University, China.
   * 2018.10.31
-      * I take part in the the 6th Asian Pacific Congress on Ionic Liquid & Green Processes (APCIL-6) in Tottori, Japan, and gave oral and poster prentation.
+      * I take part in the the 6th Asian Pacific Congress on Ionic Liquid & Green Processes (APCIL-6) and gave oral and poster prentation in Tottori, Japan.
  * 2017.06.08
-      * I attend the 2017-lammps molecular dynamics simulation summer application technology conference in conference center of Beijing Institute of Applied Physics and Computational Mathematics, Beijing.
+      * I attend the 2017-lammps molecular dynamics simulation summer application technology conference in conference center of Beijing Institute of Applied Physics and Computational Mathematics, Beijing, China.
   * 2016.09.24
-      * I attent the 8th International Conference on Molecular Simulations and Informatics Technology Application (8th-ICMS&I) in Dalian, China, and gave oral and poster prentation.
+      * I attent the 8th International Conference on Molecular Simulations and Informatics Technology Application (8th-ICMS&I) and gave oral and poster prentation in Dalian, China.

 For more info
 ======